constantinpape/z5/README.md

 ### C++

-`Z5` supports different storage implementations.
-The default is to use the filesystem, but it also supports AWS-S3 (WIP) and Google Cloud Storage (WIP).
+`Z5` aims to supports different storage implementations.
+The default is to use the filesystem, implementations to also supports AWS-S3 and Google Cloud Storage are work in progress.
 The API implements factory functions like `createFile` or `createDataset` in [the factory header](https://github.com/constantinpape/z5/blob/master/include/z5/factory.hxx).
 These functions need to be called with the corresponding handle, like `z5::filesystem::handle::File` or `z5::s3::handle::File` in order to specify which backend to use.